garthvh/ansible-raspi-playbooks/README.md

     ["-e","hostname='your_hostname' wifi_ssid='your_ssid' wifi_password='your_pass'"]

 ##  PiBakery and Ansible Semaphore
 I start all devices by setting up the sd card with [PiBakery](https://www.pibakery.org/).
-This lets me do wifi, ssh and hostname before even booking the pi.
+This lets me do wifi, ssh and hostname before even booting the pi.
 My setting for PiBakery are available at [here](/pibakery/pibakery_new.xml)

 ### Ansible hosts file / Semaphore Inventory